apprenticeharper/DeDRM_tools/ReadMe_First.txt

 DeDRM application for Windows users: (Windows XP through Windows 8)
 ------------------------------------------------------------------
 ***This program requires that Python and PyCrypto be properly installed.***
-***See below for details on recommended versions are where to get them.***
+***See below for details on recommended versions and how to install them.***

-This application combines all the tools into one easy-to-use tool for Windows users.
+This application is a stand-alone application for Windows users.

-Drag the DeDRM_App folder that's in the DeDRM_Application_Windows folder, to your "My Documents" folder (or anywhere else you find convenient).
+Drag the DeDRM_App folder that's in the DeDRM_Windows_Application folder, to your "My Documents" folder (or anywhere else you find convenient).
 Make a short-cut on your Desktop of the DeDRM_Drop_Target.bat file that's in the DeDRM_App folder.
-Double-click on the shortcut and the DeDRM application will run and guide you through collecting the data it needs to remove the DRM from any of the kinds of DRMed ebook listed in the first section of this ReadMe.
+Double-click on the shortcut and the DeDRM application will run and you will be able to enter any configuration data needed to remove DRM from  your type of DRMed ebooks.

-To use the DeDRM application, simply drag ebooks, or folders containing ebooks, onto the DeDRM_Drop_Target.bat shortcut and it will remove the DRM of the kinds listed above.
+To use the DeDRM application simply drag ebooks or folders containing ebooks onto the DeDRM_Drop_Target.bat shortcut and it will remove the DRM and save DRM-free versions of the books wherever you selected in the Output Folder configuration dialog.

-For more detailed instructions, see the DeDRM_Application_ReadMe.txt file in the DeDRM_Applications/Windows folder.
+For more detailed instructions, see the DeDRM_App_ReadMe.txt file in the DeDRM_Windows_Applications folder.

 Other_Tools